andrewdavidsmith/transferase/README.md

 # xfrase
-The transferase system for querying methylomes in methbase.
+The transferase system for retrieving methylomes from methbase.

 The transferase system has the alias `xfrase` which is quicker to type.
 There are several commands within `xfrase` and the best way to